 "Oh, this should be interesting."

 Diaz turned, spotted Natalia.
-She had been with her charge for years.
+She'd been with her charge for years.
 Many, many years.
 "He's downstairs?"

 She nodded as Dawn pushed her way downstairs.